Cobra (2012 film): Plot

-Cobra is the short form of Co-brothers (Kottayam Brothers).
-The film tells the story of two rich brothers: Raja and Kari.
-Gopalan and Balan play the roles of their security guards.
+The film tells the story of two rich non-identical twin brothers Raja and Kari, who lives like friends.
+Both the brothers are a Delhi-based famous boxers who are nicknamed as Cobras (short form of co-brothers alias Kottayam Brothers).
 The two begin to seek brides to marry.
 Their marriages get fixed.
 But on the day of the marriages, one of the brides is late for the ceremony.
-Thinking that she has eloped, Raja cancels the marriage.
-They move to Coimbatore.
+Thinking that she has eloped, Raja cancels the marriage and they moves to Coimbatore.